logo

 6. Begin applying to open positions.

-Following graduation, future adult and continuing education teachers should plan to enter the workforce for at least three to five years to gain experience in the field, as most adult and continuing education jobs demand demonstrated expertise and field-specific education.
+Following graduation, prospective adult and continuing education teachers should plan to enter the workforce for at least three to five years to gain experience in the field, as most jobs demand demonstrated expertise and field-specific education.
 For example, to qualify for an adult education position, a photography teacher may need a professional portfolio, a writing instructor may need to be a published author, and a personal finance instructor may need an accounting or finance background.
-As in most subjects, those who wish to teach adult and continuing education subjects in high schools or vocational schools typically must hold a state-issued teaching license.
-Those who are seeking to teach at the high school level (in GED and high school equivalency programs) and did not complete a teacher preparation program while earning their bachelor’s degree will typically return to school for an alternative route teacher certification program or a master’s degree in education.
+Those who wish to teach adult and continuing education subjects in high schools or vocational schools must typically hold a state-issued teaching license.
+Those seeking to teach at the high school level (in GED and high school equivalency programs) who did not complete a teacher preparation program while earning their bachelor’s degree will typically return to school for an alternative route teacher certification program or a master’s degree.

 Helpful Skills and Experience